hallowf/PCSX2_Configs/README.md

 6. Now it's just terminal navigate to the scripts folder run the cmd for the game you configured to run EX:`games\\Jak1.cmd` and then run the pcsx2.bat script

 ### Updates:
-I won't be committing more configs to this github repo since there are a lot of games to cover but [here](https://mega.nz/#F!mKZl0QYa!ynfHAmxUSWUm1CQ_L5ENEQ) is a link to a mega folder with more game presets
+I won't be committing more configs to this github repo since there are a lot of games to cover and other things that could change like the configs themselves but [here](https://mega.nz/#F!mKZl0QYa!ynfHAmxUSWUm1CQ_L5ENEQ) is a link to a mega folder with more game presets that I will try to keep updated

 ### Make your own:
 1. Copy one of the existing cmd scripts like Jak1.cmd (Name it to whateveryouwant.cmd)